 For families visiting Red Lodge, don’t miss the nearby Yellowstone Wildlife Sanctuary.
 It might be your only chance to (safely) see Grizzly Bears and Mountain Lions up close.

-A regular-priced day lift ticket at Red Lodge goes for $64, meaning that your dollars go a much longer way than the fancier resorts that are priced twice as high (or more).
+A regular-priced day lift ticket at Red Lodge goes for around $65 but can start under $50 in special situations, meaning that your dollars go a much longer way than the fancier resorts that are priced twice as high (or more).
 Red Lodge also has well over a hundred vacation rentals on or near the mountain, meaning you can find great, comfortable lodging to go with your affordable ski trip.

 Silver Star, British Columbia